• Skip to primary navigation

 Yes, this dish can be frozen.

 To freeze, prepare the chicken up to the stage where it has been coated in breadcrumbs (before frying) and place it on a baking sheet lined with baking parchment (to prevent sticking).
 Open freeze until solid.
 Transfer the frozen crumbed chicken pieces to a Ziploc bag and freeze for up to 3 months.
-You can also each piece freeze individually in smaller bags.
+You can also freeze each piece individually in smaller bags.

 Defrost in the refrigerator, which will take at least 3 hours, then fry as per the recipe instructions.